seanmccarty/RequestedRolls/README.md

 Optionally, this extension can cause a dialog to popup for any saving throw required.
 This means that when a NPC forces a saving throw, the PC is presented a button to click to actually make the roll.
 This includes death saving throws, concentration, and stabilization.
 Perfect for those who want to feel like they are rolling instead of Fantasy Grounds doing it for them.
 This setting is managed on a per-user basis in the Fantasy Grounds Options menu, so everyone gets to decide.
 Other extensions may register additional rolls to be sent to the client.
 You can also set the manual roll option to be available for every roll shown.

 The main picture shows a skill roll being sent by the GM to the selected characters.
 The second picture shows the configuration tab where you can enter custom skills, abbreviations,  and select which ones to display on the console.
-Selecting one star adds the entry to the combobox and two stars adds it to the combobox and the collapsible buttons windows.
+Select the checkboxes to display them on the main page.

 Advanced dice strings support all options available in the FG dice engine.

-Staged Rolls - Each user can now select whether they want their rolls to be done with the dice models or if they wish for them to resolve instantly using a random number.
-This does not work for dice strings such as 4d6d1.
+Staged Rolls - Rolls can now be triggered to not display sucess or failure when rolled.
+Instead it goes to the player in the manual roll window for them to decide if they want to add dice to it.

 Instant Dice - Each user can now select whether they want their rolls to be done with the dice models or if they wish for them to resolve instantly using a random number.
 This does not work for dice strings such as 4d6d1.